Stencyl/stencylpedia/chapter-b/ios-debugging.md

 #### Why it happens

 What we're focusing on are the cases where your game gets stuck in the "Compiling..." state or abruptly tells you that the game could not be built.
 The first thing to realize is that your game isn't stuck.
-It hit an error that we couldn't detect for reasons like these.
+It hit an error that we couldn't detect for reasons like these:

 * Errors with iOS certificates.
 * Errors with signing an app.